solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Manually deploying an application is not efficient and changes to the environment need to be tested.
-Microsoft recommends automating build and deployment processes to minimize application errors and quickly release features.
+Microsoft recommends automating build and deployment processes to minimize application errors and the time to release new features.
 This practice is often termed CI/CD.
 Below are the common terms and definitions:

 -   **Continuous Integration (CI):** CI tools automatically build, test, and merge code that developers push to version control systems.
 CI